Women Lead Climate Finance Justice in Tanzania: From Barriers to Transformative Action

 Our story shows that climate finance can only be just when it is accessible, locally led, and gender-responsive.
 WATED's experience demonstrates that flexible and direct funding for women's groups catalyzes systemic change at the community level.

-The Climate Finance Café illustrates how grassroots and national dialogues can connect to international processes like the UNFCCC’s Lima Work Programme on Gender.
-Women's rights organisations advocating at the national level strengthen global debates by providing concrete models of gender-responsive finance..
+The Climate Financing Café illustrates how grassroots and national dialogues can connect to international processes like the UNFCCC's Lima Work Programme on Gender.
+Women's rights organizations advocating at the national level strengthen global debates by providing concrete models of gender-responsive finance.

-Globally, this highlights the urgent need for climate finance to move from pledges to practice and from large-scale inaccessible solutions to genuine people-centred action.
-Our story challenges donors and governments to dismantle structural barriers that exclude grassroots women and to prioritise participatory, accountable systems that respect human rights.
+Globally, this highlights the urgent need for climate finance to move from pledges to practice, and from large-scale inaccessible solutions to genuine people-centered action.
+Our story challenges donors and governments to dismantle structural barriers that exclude grassroots women and to prioritize participatory, accountable systems that respect human rights.

-Tanzania offers a clear lesson: climate finance promises will remain unfulfilled without directing funds to women-led organisations.
+Tanzania offers a clear lesson: climate finance promises will remain unfulfilled without directing funds to women-led organizations.
 By making this shift, climate finance can become reparative, transformative, and rooted in justice.

-Women’s Organisations Reshape Climate Finance and Gender Justice in Burkina Faso
+Women’s Organizations Reshape Climate Finance and Gender Justice in Burkina Faso

 Financing Change: How Women Transform Climate Budgets for Equity and Resilience